dbohdan/drukkar.js/README.md

-**Drukkar.js** is an experiment to make a client-side JavaScript-based flat file blog engine that is compatible with [Drukkar](http://drukkar.sourceforge.net/).
-It is completely compatible with Drukkar's blog post files and attempts to have a configuration format identical to Drukkar's `config.xml` except where it does not make sense.
-It is currently a prototype.
+**Drukkar.js** is an experiment to make a client-side JavaScript-based blog engine compatible with [Drukkar](http://drukkar.sourceforge.net/).
+It is fully compatible with Drukkar's blog post files and attempts to have a configuration file format identical to Drukkar's `config.xml` except where it doesn't make sense.
+It only needs an HTTP server serving static files as a back end.

 Live demo
 =========